finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Bug-Fix: LAN
 - Bug-Fix: Sync button does not update Game
 - Bug-Fix: Card image blurriness/image quality management
-- Games Management Menu: CGS Games Browser
-- Games Management Menu: Edit Button
+- Bug-Fix: When the Stack becomes 3, it clones the last 2 cards as a separate stack

+## Backlog - Priority 1
 - Game-Play: Right-click for context menu - includes draw many and contextual green button for default action based on card location
 - Game-Play: Name-Plates indicating player seats
 - Game-Play: Label which player is interacting with cards/playables

-## Backlog - Priority 1
 - Game-Play: Counter system for players and cards (Dice grouping/parenting)
 - Game-Play: Custom Tokens
 - Game-Play: Display values on Card in Play Area